RILAB/bis101_fall2014/syllabus.md

 Lectures will consist of ~70 minutes of lecture, followed by a 5 minute break.
 Each class, after the break, we will discuss part of a research paper from the primary scientific literature.

 You are welcome to make recordings of the lecture.

+## Papers

+We will read a scientific paper on genetics every week.
+You are expected to read the paper, and the content of the papers will be on exams and quizzes.
+Reading scientific papers takes practice; don'treat this like reading a text.
+Some good advice on reading scientific papers can be found online thanks to educators at [Rice](http://www.owlnet.rice.edu/~cainproj/courses/HowToReadSciArticle.pdf), [Arizona](http://www.biochem.arizona.edu/classes/bioc568/papers.htm), and even a flash video from [Purdue](https://www.lib.purdue.edu/help/tutorials/scientific-paper).

 ## Grading